-When combined with the master file, this configuration is sufficient for the Discovery Proxy to identify and connect to the relay proxies that serve the links it is configured to support.
+When combined with the master file, this configuration is sufficient for the Discovery Proxy to identify and connect to the Discovery Relays that serve the links it is configured to support.

 9.4.
-Discovery Relay Configuration
+Discovery Relay Private Configuration

-The discovery relay configuration just needs to tell the discovery relay what name to use to find its configuration in the master file, and what the private key is corresponding to its public key in the master file.
+The Discovery Relay configuration just needs to tell the Discovery Relay what name to use to find its configuration in the master file, and what the private key is corresponding to its certificate (public key) in the master file.
 For example: